skcin7/not_another_bashtools/README.md

 # Not Another BashTools!

-**What Is `Not Another BashTools!`?:** A suite of utilities and tools to help make life using the bash shell easier.
+**What Is "Not Another BashTools!"?:** A suite of utilities and tools to help make life using the bash shell easier.

 **Public Git Repository:** [https://github.com/skcin7/not_another_bashtools](https://github.com/skcin7/not_another_bashtools)

 NOTE: The public git repository is hosted at GitHub.
 Thank you to GitHub for providing it.

 ## How To Install